Ajinkya-18/personalized-medical-research-assistant/README.md

 ## Security, privacy, and reproducibility notes

 - All PDFs are stored locally.
 No external APIs are called for retrieval or storage — embeddings and FAISS index are local (though some embedding and LLM backends may call external services depending on configuration).
-- The LLM backend in `app/app.py` uses `Ollama`.
-If you configure a cloud LLM, be aware of data sent to third-party services.

 ## Extending or swapping components

-- Swap LLM: Replace the `Ollama` instantiation in `app/app.py` with any LangChain-compatible LLM.
+- Swap LLM: Replace the `Gemini 2.5 Flash` instantiation in `app/app.py` with any LangChain-compatible LLM.
 - Swap embeddings: `HuggingFaceEmbeddings` is used with `all-MiniLM-L6-v2`.
 You can choose a different embedding model but keep consistent embedding dimensions when reusing an index.
 - Increase retrieval K: modify `db.as_retriever(search_kwargs={"K":5})` in `app/app.py`.